megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-events.md

 to be set to a `Map<String, String>` where the key-value pairs represent the expected label names and values.

--   getEvent: this operation gives a specific event
+-   `getEvent`: this operation gives a specific event

 <!-- -->